StoicLoofah/my-nanowrimo-novel/novel/11_conflict_of_beliefs.md

 The bartender took a deep breath, then began to fill the mugs.
 "Well, consider yourselves lucky.
 If you still think that you can find him, you must be new."

-"New?", she looked at Mareak, who shrugged at the comment.
+"New?" she looked at Mareak, who shrugged at the comment.
 "Yes, I suppose we are, though the way you phrased that suggested that you are not."

 "Certainly not," he replied.
 "I have been here for what feels like months.
 Well, not _here_ here.
 Every once in awhile, I find myself in some new strange setting and just have to adapt.
 I mean, do I look like a bartender to you?"
 Neither Darella nor Mareak replied, though they both took the drinks he pushed to them.